Ignose/FolgerCS/README.md

 ### What IotMs are currently supported and how are they being used by the script?

-InstantSCCS supports a very large number of IotMs, but, as a generalist script, may not be able to eke out every last benefit from each IotM.
-For exact specifics, refer to [this list](https://github.com/Pantocyclus/InstantSCCS/blob/main/ITEMS.md).
+FolgerCS supports a very large number of IotMs, but, as a generalist script, may not be able to eke out every last benefit from each IotM.
+For exact specifics, refer to [this list](https://github.com/Ignose/FolgerCS/blob/main/ITEMS.md).

 ### I'm pretty shiny - can I get the script to save certain resources?

-Run `instantsccs savedresources` to see a list of preferences you can set to save specific resources.
+Run `folgercs savedresources` to see a list of preferences you can set to save specific resources.
 You may also explicitly exclude acquiring certain buffs by typing `set instant_explicitlyExcludedBuffs=<comma-separated effect IDs>` (and confirming that the correct buffs have been excluded in the savedresources printout). <br/>

 ![image](https://github.com/Pantocyclus/InstantSCCS/assets/98746573/3e836c0b-5e89-4a47-8b9c-bfb618ddfba0) <br/>